IBM-Bluemix-Docs/security-advisor/config-advisor-tutorial.md

   To use specific versions of Config Advisor you can use tagging.
 To see your options, run `ibmcloud cr image-list --include-ibm --restrict ibm/config-advisor`.
   {: tip}

-5. Go to your [{{site.data.keyword.security-advisor_short}} dashboard](https://cloud.ibm.com/security/dashboard) in the `us-south` region and verify that you can see the created cards with any configuration issues.
+5. Go to your [{{site.data.keyword.security-advisor_short}} dashboard](https://cloud.ibm.com/security/dashboard) in the `us-south` region and verify that you can see the created cards.

-For more information about any findings that are returned, see [Config Advisor Findings](/docs/services/security-advisor#security-advisor-config-advisor-findings).
+For more information about any issues that are returned, see [Config Advisor Findings](/docs/services/security-advisor#security-advisor-config-advisor-findings).
 {: note}